I’d know if I had a Sexually Transmitted Infection (STI), wouldn’t I?

 That goes for ourselves as well.

-STIs are transmitted through sexual contact: vaginal, oral and anal.
-Most of them don’t have symptoms.
+People pass on STIs through sexual contact: vaginal, oral and anal.

 We get tested!

-Think of it like the dentist: rather than waiting until that molar is so painful that we can’t eat properly, we go regularly to see the dentist and check that everything is in order (if you don’t, this is two-fold advice to also sort those teeth check-ups!).
+Think of it like the dentist.
+Rather than waiting until that molar is so painful that we can’t eat properly, we go regularly to see the dentist and check that everything is in order.

 The good news is that testing is free and available for everyone.